nasa/cumulus/docs/deployment/choosing_configuring_rds.md

 RDS databases are broadly divided into two types:

-- **Provisioned**: Databases with a fixed capacity in terms of CPU and memory capacity.
-You can find a list of the available database instance sizes in [this AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html).
+- **Provisioned**: Databases with a fixed capacity in terms of CPU and memory capacity. e.g. Memory optimized, Burstable, and Optimized Reads.
+You can find a complete list of the available database instance class types in [this AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html).
-- **Serverless**: Databases that can scale their CPU and memory capacity up and down in response to database load.
+- **Serverless v2**: Databases that can scale their CPU and memory capacity up and down in response to database load.
 [Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html) is the service which provides serverless RDS databases.

 ## Provisioned vs. Serverless